magento/merchdocs/src/catalog/product-create-configurable.md

 1. Enter the product **Product Name**.

-1. Accept the default **SKU** that is based on the product name, or enter another.
+1. Accept the default **SKU** that is based on the product name or enter another.

 1. Enter the product **Price**.